Frontiers of sphere recognition in practice: A heuristic sphere recognition scheme

-Random-random is somehow the obvious strategy but there is a much cheaper way which maintains a certain amount of randomness.
-Here the price is that it seems to be next to impossible to say something about the resulting probability distribution.
-The idea is to randomly relabel the vertices of $K$ once, at the beginning, and then to pick the free and critical faces in a deterministic way (which depends on the resulting labeling).
-Whenever a free or critical face is chosen, rather than selecting one at random, we pick the first (in the case of random-lex-first) or the last (in the case of random-lex-last) one.
+The strategy \texttt{random-random} is somehow the obvious one, but there is a much cheaper way which maintains a certain amount of randomness.
+Here the price is that it seems to be difficult to say something about the resulting probability distribution.
+The idea is to randomly relabel the vertices of~$K$ once, at the beginning, and then to pick the free and critical faces in a deterministic way (which depends on the random labeling).
+Whenever we want to choose a free or critical face, rather than selecting one at random, we pick the first (in the case of \texttt{random-lex-first}) or the last one (in the case of \texttt{random-lex-last}) of the linked list.
+The \texttt{random-lex-last} strategy was called ``random-revlex'' in~\cite{BenedettiLutz2014}.
+We changed the name here to \texttt{random-lex-last} to avoid confusion with the reverse lexicographic (term) ordering, which is different.

-The cost of being fair is quite significant when dealing with large complexes; for example, running the random-lex-first and random-lex-last strategies on \texttt{sd\_4\_bd\_delta\_4} took less than 3 minutes per run whereas the random-random strategy took approximately 2 hours per run.
+The cost of being fair is quite significant, with our current implementation, when dealing with large complexes.
+For example, running the \texttt{random-lex-first} and \texttt{random-lex-last} strategies on the fourth barycentric subdivision of $\partial\Delta^4$ took less than three minutes per run whereas the \texttt{random-random} strategy took approximately two hours per run; see Section~\ref{sec:limit_morse_two}.
+It is conceivable that there is some room for improvement here by employing a faster data structure for random sampling; we leave such an implementation for a future version of \polymake.

-The random-lex-last strategy was called ``random-revlex'' in~\cite{BenedettiLutz2014}.
-We changed this here to random-lex-last to avoid confusion with (the term) reverse lexicographic ordering, which is different.
+\begin{rem} In Algorithm~\ref{algo}, the Steps (1) and (2) can also be intertwined as finding an acyclic matching results in a partial strategy for computing the homology.
+To this end it is most natural to process the Hasse diagram from top to bottom level by level. \end{rem}

-\subsection{Random bistellar flips}
+\subsection{(3) Random bistellar flips}

+If the previous tests are inconclusive, we can use a local search strategy to determine the PL type; cf.\ \cite{BjoernerLutz2000}.
+The boundary $\partial\Delta^{d+1}$ of the $(d+1)$-simplex is a $d$-dimensional simplicial complex with $d+2$ facets.
+A \emph{bistellar move} is a local modification of a combinatorial $d$-manifold $K$ in which any subcomplex of $K$ isomorphic to the star of a face in $\partial\Delta^{d+1}$ is replaced by its complementary facets.